How to Make Bubble Hash

 Once the buds are mixed with the water and ice, the next step consists of stirring it for some minutes in both directions.
 Stirring it will create a water current that separates the trichomes from the buds.
-So, smooth circular motion is enough to separate it.
+So, smooth circular motion is enough to separate them.

 The hash will fall through the first bag together with some contaminants (plant material such as pistil hairs).
-Usually, in this stage, we let the water sit for about 10 minutes to allow the trichomes to settle in the water.
+Usually, at this stage, we let the water sit for about 10 minutes to allow the trichomes to settle in the water.

 The next step is filtering the water again and again through the different filters.
 Some filters catch useful hash; in other words, it’s not only the last filter that contains hash.
-As we gradually collect the hash from each bag, the hash has some differences in colors.
+As we gradually collect the hash from each bag, the hash has some differences in color.
 Each bag the hash passes through acts as a filter, so the hash becomes “cleaner.”

 We know how to make bubble hash now, but is bubble hash worth it?
 As previously mentioned, bubble hash is a solventless extraction method.
 The THC content varies from 30 to 60%.
 In other words, bubble hash isn’t as potent as other hash varieties such as butane hash.
 Also, there are THC isolates that have a THC content of 99%.

 Does bubble hash have any pros compared with THC isolates?
 The answer is yes.
 Bubble hash and other cannabis oils are high in terpenes.
 We have written on this blog about terpenes before.
-Terpenes have some potential health effects such as anti-cancer properties, antibacterial, or relaxant properties.
+Terpenes have some potential health effects, such as anti-cancer properties, antibacterial, or relaxant properties.

 Finally, solvent-free extraction methods are more environmentally friendly than solvent-based ones.
-Some chemicals used as solvents such as butane are pollutants that often find their way into water sources and the soil.
+Some chemicals used as solvents, such as butane, are pollutants that often find their way into water sources and the soil.
 In conclusion, we can say that bubble hash and other solvent-free methods are eco-friendly.